-Apple Cranberry Spinach Salad – an insanely delicious and super healthy salad – perfect for any fall/holiday get together!
+Apple Cranberry Spinach Salad with Honey Cider Dressing – an insanely delicious and super healthy salad – perfect for any get together with family and friends!

 I’m super excited to share this wonderful Apple Cranberry Spinach Salad with you.
 I took it to our small group get together this past week and everyone wanted the recipe.
 So, I figured you might too!